 An evaluation of resident performance is completed by their attending(s) at the end of each rotation.
 YOU ARE TO REVIEW YOUR ROTATION PERFORMANCE WITH YOUR ATTENDING STAFF MEMBER AT THIS TIME.
 PLEASE MAKE AN EXTRA EFFORT TO MEET WITH YOUR ATTENDING STAFF FOR THIS FINAL EVALUATION.
 THE EVALUATION MUST BE REVIEWED BY YOU AND THE ATTENDING STAFF.

 All rotation evaluations can be reviewed on New Innovations.
-All rotation evaluations are reviewed by the Program Director or Associate Program Director and counseling is performed when indicated.
+All rotation evaluations are reviewed by the Program Director or Associate Program Director and mentors; counseling is performed when indicated and at minimum on a biannual basis.
 The evaluations are kept in each resident's file and are available for review at any time.